craigfrancis/php-is-literal-rfc/readme-v2.txt

 ->field_add('LEFT(ref, (LENGTH(ref) - ' . $_GET['cut'] . '))') // INSECURE
 </code>

-While a LiteralString check would easily identify these mistakes; an alternative approach would be to replace these simple strings with abstractions, where every part is represented by an object, and the individual parts are checked or quoted as appropriate, for example:
+While a LiteralString check would easily identify these mistakes; an alternative approach would be to replace these simple strings with abstractions, where every part is represented by an object, and the individual parts are checked or quoted as appropriate; for example:

 <code php>
 ->field_add(new Func('LEFT', 'ref', new Calc(new Func('LENGTH', 'ref'), '-', new Value(3))))
 </code>

-I'm fairly sure this won't be adopted by many programmers, as it's too difficult to write (and later read); in the same way that developers are much more likely to use //DOMDocument::loadHTML()// than they are to add every element via //DOMDocument::createElement()//, //DOMDocument::createAttribute()//, etc.
+I'm fairly sure this won't be adopted by many programmers, as it's too difficult to write (and later read); in the same way they are much more likely to use //DOMDocument::loadHTML()// than add every element via //DOMDocument::createElement()//, //DOMDocument::createAttribute()//, etc.

 ==== Education ====

-Developer training simply does not scale, and mistakes still happen.
+Training simply does not scale, and mistakes still happen.

 We cannot expect everyone to have formal training, know everything from Day 1, and consider programming a full time job.
 We want new programmers, with a variety of experiences, ages, and backgrounds.
 Everyone should be guided to do the right thing, and notified as soon as they make a mistake (we all make mistakes).
 We also need to acknowledge that many programmers are busy, do copy/paste code, don't necessarily understand what it does, edit it for their needs, then simply move on to their next task.